7 delicious souvenirs from Iwaki that you should look for and buy and go home [Fukushima Prefecture]

 GOOGLE MAP

-Kotori Confectionery Shop is located near Iwaki Yumoto Station, facing a small park.
-The small shop is lined with butter cakes and cookies made with carefully selected ingredients.
+Kotori Confectionery is located near Iwaki-Yumoto Station, facing a small park.
+The cozy shop is filled with butter cakes and cookies made with carefully selected ingredients

 INFORMATION